The Howard Journal of Criminal Justice

 Since Specialization

-This network shows the specialization of papers published in The Howard Journal of Criminal Justice.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in The Howard Journal of Criminal Justice.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in The Howard Journal of Criminal Justice.

 Countries where authors publish in The Howard Journal of Criminal Justice